Interactive Notebooks: 7 Ways to Use Them in the World Language Classroom

 3. Number all the pages at the beginning.

-5. Have students put the syllabus on page two.
+5. Have students put the syllabus on page two of their Interactive Notebooks.

-7. Many teachers have students paste teacher-created materials on the right and student-created on the left because of the way the brain works.
+Many teachers have students paste teacher-created materials on the right-side pages and student-created ones on the left side because of the way the brain works.
 However, that seems counter-intuitive to me as the eye (in Western countries) moves from left to right.
 Therefore, I tell my students to put teacher-created materials on the left and student-created on the right.
-Here is an example of a student using the teacher-provided handout on the left to fill in the INB on the right.
-This interactive notebook activity is for the stem-changing verbs.
+Here is an example of a student using the teacher-provided handout (teacher input activities) on the left to fill in the INB (student output activities) on the right.
+This printable interactive notebook activity and flipbook are for stem-changing verbs.
 Click on the image to see the details.

-Here is an INB Activity I created for the Imperfect Preterite which greatly helped my students internalize the concept.
+Here is an interactive notebook activity I created for the Imperfect vs. Preterite and to help students know when to use the imperfect tense in Spanish.
+This activity greatly helped my students internalize the concept.

 Click here to see the Spanish One Interactive Notebook Activities.